albddnbn/laptop-doc-gen-app/README.md

 # laptop-doc-gen-app

-Generates Laptop Lending Documents for a student.
+Generates Laptop Lending documents required for a Laptop Loan to student.